J4TPlays/FilEncrypt-Server/README.md

 ### Connecting
 To connect, you need to run two instances of the server script.
 This basically means that you need to open it twice.
-To be able to read messages, pn one of the windows you must type the word `client`, and simply follow the instructions on screen.
+To be able to read messages, on one of the windows you must type the word `client`, and simply follow the instructions on screen.
 Once you are connected, you will get a notification telling you that you are connected.
 To be able to send messages, on the other window you must type the word `messenger`, and simply follow the instructions on screen.
 Again, once you are connected you will get a notification telling you that you are connected to the server.

 ### Generating a key